maxilie/agent-roger/README.md

 - [REQUIRES CUSTOMIZED INFERENCE] Develop an entirely new codebase in a specified folder.
 - [REQUIRES CUSTOMIZED INFERENCE] Process large amounts of information into files on your computer (spreadsheets, word documents, powerpoints, pdfs, images)
 - [REQUIRES CUSTOMIZED INFERENCE] Index your files, online accounts, messages, etc. and look for insights.
+- [REQUIRED CUSTOMIZED INFERENCE] Write code to your computer, deploy it using your command line, and test it until it works.

 ### The repo includes a dashboard: